PingOne Advanced Identity Cloud

 • Renders the consent page to present to the resource owner.

 After the remote consent service gathers the resource owner’s consent, it creates a consent response JWT.
-The remote consent service encrypts and signs the consent response JWT and returns it to Identity Cloud.
+The remote consent service encrypts and signs the consent response JWT and returns it to PingOne Advanced Identity Cloud.

 Example response body